 December 6 is “Saint Nicholas Day.”
 The name Santa Claus is a kind of a contraction for Saint Nicholas, the German name Sankt Nikolaus can be pronounced San’t(a) ni-KLOuse (sounding like house.)

-He was born in the 3rd century, perhaps in A.D.
-270. He became a bishop in Greece and gained distinction in the councils of the church.
+He was born in the late 3rd century, perhaps in A.D.
+270. Nicholas became a bishop in Greece and gained distinction in the councils of the church.
 He was especially famed for unexpected gifts and later associated with the giving of presents during the season at the end of the year.

 “I am Nicholas, a sinner, Nicholas, servant of Christ Jesus.”

 the old saint would say.
-He was imprisoned during the great persecutions under the Roman Emperor Diocletian in A.D.
-303 but freed by decree of Emperor Constantine.
+He was imprisoned during the great persecutions of Christians under the Roman Emperor Diocletian in A.D.
+303 but freed by decree of the Emperor Constantine.
 After that, he served as Bishop in Myra for another thirty years.
 Nicholas participated in the famous ecumenical church Council of Nicaea in 325.
 He died on December 6, about 343, and the Feast of St. Nicholas is now held on that day.

 Many stories are told of his kindness, such as the story of the poor man and his three daughters.
 To save the girls from being sold into prostitution for want of dowries, St. Nicholas dropped a bag full of gold down the man’s chimney.
 It landed in one of the stockings the eldest daughter had hung up to dry.
 Now she could be married.
 The other two daughters quickly hung up stockings for St. Nicholas to fill with gold, so that they, too, could soon be married.
 By the way, the three golden globes of the pawn shop are attributed to this story.